facundoraviolo/versaflake/README.md

 ## Overview

 **Versaflake** is a highly customizable library for generating unique, distributed, and time-ordered IDs inspired by [Twitter's Snowflake ID](https://en.wikipedia.org/wiki/Snowflake_ID) algorithm.
-Unlike the original Snowflake, Versaflake allows developers to customize the bit allocation between the node identifier and the sequence counter.
-This flexibility enables you to tailor the generator to your specific use case:
+Unlike the original Snowflake, Versaflake allows developers to fully customize the bit allocation for all components (timestamp, node identifier, and sequence counter).
+This flexibility enables you to tailor the generator to your specific use case by adjusting:

-- **More nodes with fewer IDs per millisecond per node**, or
+- **Timestamp bits**: Control how far into the future IDs can be generated
+- **Node identifier bits**: Control how many different nodes can generate IDs
-- **Fewer nodes with more IDs per millisecond per node**.
+- **Sequence bits**: Control how many IDs can be generated per millisecond per node

+The only restriction is that the total number of bits must not exceed 63 (due to Java's signed long limitation).
 This adaptability makes Versaflake suitable for a wide variety of distributed systems.

 ## Key Features

-- **Customizable configuration**: Adjust the number of bits allocated for the node ID and sequence to match your system's needs.
+- **Fully customizable bit allocation**: Adjust the number of bits for each component (timestamp, node ID, and sequence) to match your system's requirements.
 - **Thread-safe ID generation**: Generate IDs concurrently in a multithreaded environment without collisions.
+- **Strict mode support**: Choose between waiting for clock synchronization or throwing exceptions on backwards clock movement.
 - **Epoch-based time-ordering**: The IDs are based on the current time, ensuring they are generated in a predictable, time-ordered sequence.
 - **Builder design pattern**: Simplifies configuration with a fluent API for creating generators.
 - **Default configuration**:
-  - Start Epoch: 2025-01-01 00:00:00 UTC.
+  - Start Epoch: 2025-01-01 00:00:00 UTC
+  - Timestamp Bits: 41 (supports dates until 2094)
-  - Node ID Bits: 10 (1024 possible nodes).
+  - Node ID Bits: 10 (1024 possible nodes)
-  - Sequence Bits: 12 (4096 IDs per millisecond per node).
+  - Sequence Bits: 12 (4096 IDs per millisecond per node)
+  - Strict Mode: false (waits for clock to catch up)

 ## Getting Started